 - The completed application, which can be accessed from the website: www.dom.edu; - 2.
-An official high school transcript; and - 3.
-ACT or SAT scores.
-In most cases, the university will accept the ACT/SAT scores reported on the high school transcript.
+An official high school transcript; - ACT or SAT scores.
+The university will accept the ACT/SAT scores reported on the high school transcript.
 Acceptance of high school applicants before the completion of the senior year carries with it the understanding that the candidates will successfully complete the senior year.
-The university reserves the right to withdraw acceptance if the final transcript is unsatisfactory.
+The university reserves the right to withdraw acceptance if the final transcript is unsatisfactory; and